 As a life-long, long-distance runner, 2 Timothy 4:7 is a very appropriate verse for him: “I have fought the good fight, I have finished the race, I have kept the faith.”
 (ESV)

-A memorial service will be held at Spring Creek Baptist Church at a date yet to be determined.
+A memorial service will be held at Spring Creek Baptist Church, 11701 N. MacArthur Blvd, Oklahoma City, OK at 2 pm, Friday, July 30.